EwilsonS/Evan_Wilson_JavaS1/README.md

   - JVM will store new instance in **heap** memory and gives a reference

 _Stack/ Heap_
-  - Stack memory only exists ifor the duration of the code block they are in
+  - Stack memory only exists for the duration of the code block they are in
   - Local primitive values live on the stack
   - The reference variable the point to the heap lives in the stack.
   OBjs created with the _new_ operator live on the heap and we use references to access them